-- Scenario 1 The continuation of current activities This scenario represents the continuation of current practices, which is the electricity generation based on a higher carbon intensity.
-Methane emissions from biomass residues decay. - Scenario 2 The construction of the new renewable energy plant In this scenario, a new source of low carbon emissions electricity will be available and will displace the higher carbon intensity electricity prevailing in the baseline scenario.
-No methane emissions from biomass residues decay.
+- Scenario 1 The continuation of current activities This scenario represents the continuation of current practices, which is the electricity generation based on a higher carbon intensity, and landfilling of sawmill residues releasing methane as a result. - Scenario 2 The construction of the new renewable energy plant In this scenario, a new source of neutral carbon emissions electricity will be available and will displace the higher carbon intensity electricity prevailing in the baseline scenario.
+Additionally, in this scenario generation of methane emissions will be avoided.